sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 This example uses the -r (rename) flag to specify a shorter name for the dynamic runtime asset: http-checks.

-You can also download the dynamic runtime asset definition from [Bonsai][7] and register the asset with `sensuctl create --file filename.yml`.

 Use sensuctl to confirm that both the http-checks dynamic runtime asset is ready to use:

 {{< code shell >}}